anamariacioban/System-Identification-Methods/README.md

 - Parameter estimation using linear regression (successive logarithms method)
 - Identification of gain and dominant / non-dominant time constants
 - Model validation using performance indices (J and normalized MSE)
+- Model validation using both transfer function and state-space representations

 ### 2. Frequency-Domain Identification Using Chirp Signals
 - Excitation of the system using a Chirp input signal